Processo di stampaggio a iniezione di piccoli lotti per parti di prodotti: Una guida pratica alla precisione & Efficienza

 • Switched to aluminum for the full run (ensured consistency).

-• Did 100% visual inspection and ultrasonic testing.Risultato: Zero defects, passed ISO audit, and sold parts at a 40% Premium (niche medical market values quality).
+• Did 100% visual inspection and ultrasonic testing.Risultato: Zero defects, passed ISO audit, and sold parts at a 40% premio (niche medical market values quality).

 La prospettiva della tecnologia Yigu

 For small-batch injection molding, prioritize flexibility and cost-control.
 Use aluminum/3D-printed molds, termoplastici (for reworkability), and compact servo machines.
-Fine-tune process parameters with sample runs (10–20 parti) to cut defects.
-Focus on in-house post-processing (sfacciato, simple assembly) salvare.
+Fine-tune process parameters with sample runs (10–20 parts) to cut defects.
+Focus on in-house post-processing (sbavatura, simple assembly) to save.
 Align batch size with ROI—don’t overproduce.
 Our clients reduced small-batch costs by 25% and boosted quality to 99% using this approach.

 Domande frequenti